 6. Stay Connected

-Engage in conversation and be careful about over reliance on email/texting—go on and pick up the phone and call people when that’s more efficient and appropriate for the conversation.
+Engage in conversation and be careful about over-reliance on email/texting—go on and pick up the phone and call people when that’s more efficient and appropriate for the conversation.
 Also, use video when you can.
-It just so much better to see people.
+It is just so much better to see people.
 The more you do it, the more comfortable you will become—trust me on this.
-I urge you to do it, even if you’re not comfortable, and urge other team members to do it too (but warn them ahead of time, so they are dressed).
+I urge you to do it, even if you’re not comfortable and urge other team members to do it too (but warn them ahead of time so they are dressed).

 7. Spend Time in Preparation